Briefing Book for the President of the Queen's Privy Council for Canada (December 2019)

 AGDI members are leaders of organizations, invited as experts, and they participate in a personal capacity.
 They are selected based on their cross-disability and policy focus.
 Elections Canada chairs and serves as a secretariat for the AGDI by convening meetings and targeted consultations on improvements to electoral services.

-Civic education and outreach
+Civic education and stakeholder mobilization

 Relationships with electoral management bodies